tanishqmanuja/apkmirror-downloader/README.md

 This command will read the configuration from `apps.json` and manage the specified apps.
 You can also drag and drop the config file over apkmd.exe.

+> [!NOTE]
+> Sometimes, download can fail at random.
+This is most likely due to rate limit protection by APKMirror using Cloudflare.

+## Show your support

+Give a ⭐️ if this project helped you!

 ## License

 APKMD is licensed under the [MIT License](LICENSE).
 Feel free to contribute and improve the tool.

-## Show your support

-Give a ⭐️ if this project helped you!